garrandall/popular-music-data/tracks/don-t-rush-silk.md

 I'm keepin it strong.
 (Keepin it stong)
 All night long.
 (All night long)
 All night long.
 (All night long)
 All night long.
-(Oh ooh oooh!]
+(Oh oh oh!]
 Do you like,(Don't rush)
 Do you like,(Baby don't rush)
 Do you like what you see.

 Do you like,
 Do you like,
 Do you like what you see.